flynn/flynn/demo/README.md

 # Flynn Demo Environment

-This repo contains a Vagrantfile that boots up Flynn layer 0 and then bootstraps Flynn layer 1.
+This repo contains a Vagrantfile and Makefile that boots up Flynn layer 0 and then bootstraps Flynn layer 1.

 ## Usage